-In November 2016, we completed an underwritten public offering of \$230.0 million of 3.250% convertible senior notes, due 2023 (the "Notes").
-The estimated fair value of our Notes was \$310.2 million as of June 30, 2017 and was primarily based upon the underlying price of Theravance Biopharma's publicly traded shares and other observable inputs.
+We have \$230.0 million of 3.25% convertible senior notes outstanding as of September 30, 2017 with an estimated fair value of \$280.9 million.
+The estimated fair value was primarily based upon the underlying price of Theravance Biopharma's publicly traded shares and other observable inputs as of September 30, 2017.
 The inputs to determine fair value of the Notes are categorized as Level 2 inputs.
 Level 2 inputs include quoted prices for similar instruments in active markets; quoted prices for identical or similar instruments in markets that are not active; and model-derived valuations whose inputs are observable or whose significant value drivers are observable.